flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 Interestingly enough, system routines may, in turn, call game routines to continue some operations.
 This means games are also tasked with implementing certain calls [@operating_system-user_routine] [@operating_system-system_io].
 For instance, the System ROM may request the following from games:

+- Show the custom Eyecatcher animation (if the required flag is set).
 - Show the game's boot animation.
 - Start the game demo.
 This is what you see before inserting a coin.
 - Play the 'coin inserted' sound.